VetNexusMD professional nexus letter services logo

 What is a nexus letter doctor?

 A nexus letter doctor is a licensed physician who provides a written medical opinion establishing the connection (nexus) between a veteran’s current medical condition and their military service.
 The opinion must meet the VA’s “at least as likely as not” standard, meaning a 50 percent or greater probability that the condition is related to service.
 The doctor reviews service records, medical records, and relevant clinical evidence to form this opinion.
-For mental health conditions, a board-certified psychiatrist provides the highest level of expertise and credibility.
+For mental health conditions, an ABPN Board-Certified psychiatrist provides the highest level of expertise and credibility.

 How much does a nexus letter cost?